anir-tubi/tubi-roku/README.md

 11\.
 Push the tag corresponding to the build that was just pushed to Github `$ git push origin x_y_z`

 12\.
-Create a release on Github
+Once the channel update has been released by Roku, create a release on Github
 - From the following link, find the tag that was just pushed to Github, and click on the link for that tag.
 	- [github.com/adRise/project-total-recall/tags](https://github.com/adRise/project-total-recall/tags)

 - Select "Edit Release"
+- If you made a pre-release as part of step #7, uncheck the "This is a pre-release" box and then select "Update Release".
+You can skip the other sub steps of step #12.
 - Update the "Release Title" to be either Submission Release or Remote Release depending on the type of release.

 - Add the changes that were included in the release to the "Describe this release" description text box, with each change ending in a period, and on it's own line.